umashankar-tech/realestate-dapp-backend/README.md

 ## Platform Flow

 1. **Seller lists a property:**
-   - The seller provides property details and pays a platform fee.
+   - Can list properties by uploadind property detail (with a platform fee).
    - The property is added to the public listing and can be browsed by buyers.
 2. **Buyer purchases a property:**
    - The buyer selects a property and completes the purchase with ETH.